sswam/allemande/python/guidance-py.md

 repeating parts of conditions.
 Test negative or short cases first, and use continue, break, or return to avoid deep nesting.

+Prefer just to write functions, not classes and objects, unless we *really* need them.

 Do not remove comments, logging or blank lines, especially not TODO, FIXME, XXX.
 Do not remove ANYTHING unnecessarily.
 If you are 1000% sure something is wrong, comment it out rather than removing it.